-A three-member committee set up by the Kerala government to probe the problems faced by women in the Malayalam film industry has of sexual abuse of new entrants in the industry and the existence of a casting couch.
+A three-member committee set up by the Kerala government to probe the problems faced by women in the Malayalam film industry has reported of sexual abuse of new entrants in the industry and the existence of a casting couch.

 The report comes at a time when the Malayalam film industry is facing various allegations, including complaints by producers of rampant drug abuse by young actors.